-Hassan’s research to date has focused on two main areas: the interplay between science and global security particularly the politics of nuclear, chemical and biological weapons; and the history and modern politics of the Middle East.
-He has published extensively on various aspects of arms control verification, the politics and history of nuclear energy in the Middle East, the use of chemical weapons in Syria and the 1967 Arab-Israeli war.
+Hassan’s research focuses on international security and particularly two areas: the global politics of nuclear, chemical and biological weapons; and the history and modern politics of the Middle East.
+He has written widely on these topics including in Foreign Affairs, Journal of Strategic Studies, Security Studies and the Nonproliferation Review among others.
+In 2019, his research was awarded the McElveny Grand Prize by the Nonproliferation Review.
 A list of his academic publications can be found here.

-Hassan works within the Centre of Science and Security Studies (CSSS) and contribute to the various research and capacity building activities in the Centre including professional development courses on nuclear security.
-From 2014-2016, he ran an innovative research and training project on the role of human factors in nuclear verification at King’s College London in partnership with the Norwegian Institute of Energy Technology and the UK Atomic Weapons Establishment.
-This included running 8 verification simulations in Norway involving British, German, Egyptian, South African, American and Russian participants.
-Since 2015, he has co-edited, with Professor John Simpson, the Non-Proliferation Treaty (NPT) Briefing Book that is updated regularly and serves as a reference guide to diplomats, civil society and academics working on the nuclear non-proliferation regime.
+From 2014 to 2016, Hassan ran an innovative research and training project on the role of human factors in nuclear verification in partnership with the Norwegian Institute of Energy Technology and the UK Atomic Weapons Establishment.
+This included running eight verification simulations in Norway involving British, German, Egyptian, South African, American and Russian participants.
+He is currently a member of the International Partnership for Nuclear Disarmament Verification (IPNDV).
+Since 2015, he has co-edited, with Professor John Simpson, the Non-Proliferation Treaty (NPT) Briefing Book that is updated regularly and serves as a reference guide to diplomats, civil society and academics working on the nuclear non-proliferation and disarmament regime.

 - Politics of nuclear, chemical and biological weapons and their technologies

 - Arms control verification

 - Science and security of nuclear, biological and chemical weapons (MA)

 - Current issues in science and security (MA)

 - Understanding deterrence in theory and practice (MA)

 - Arms control case studies, 1968- today (MA)